Devesh-code-git/GapBuffer---Implementation/README.md

 # GapBuffer---Implementation
 A GapBuffer is a data structure used commonly in text-editors like Emacs.
 This is my implementation of the data structure in Java and C.

-A gapbuffer makes inserting and deleting characters at the cursor very fast and efiicient, and is used a lot in text editors.
+A gapbuffer makes inserting and deleting characters at the cursor very fast and efficient, and is used a lot in text editors.

 The data structure is initialized with the gap being as large as the array:
 _ _ _ _ _ _ _ _ _ _, for array size 10